nalicia/Final_Project/README.md

-# Prediecting Housing Value Within the Suburns of Boston, Massachusetts
+# Predicting Housing Value Within the Suburbs of Boston, Massachusetts

 ## Data Source
 Dataset: Data collected in 1978 for homes from various suburbs in Boston, Massachusetts.
 There are 507 entries that include 20 features.
-Augemented Dataset is from >>> >>>>
+Augmented Dataset is from >>> >>>>

-## Questions the team hopes to anaswer with data
+## Questions the team hopes to answer with data
 What would be the median value for a home in 2022?

 ## Reasoning behind selection
 Our first choice of dataset, NOAA Storm Events Dataset, upon further research, was poorly fit for a machine learning model.
-Using a Time-Series analysis, such as Autoregressive Intergrated Moving Average, was ultamtliy not gonig to work well since the dataset does not have consistent, time-stamped data.
+Using a Time-Series analysis, such as Autoregressive Integrated Moving Average, was ultimately not going to work well since the dataset does not have consistent, time-stamped data.

 With one week of work down, we decided to pivot to a dataset that has been successfully used in the past.
 The Boston Housing Data was our choice because it had a clear set of features and would allow us to move onto the technical phases of the project.